-The Society of University Surgeons (SUS) has awarded the 2022 SUS Lifetime Achievement Award to Jeffrey Banks Matthews, MD, FACS, the Dallas B. Phemister Distinguished Service Professor of Surgery, Chair of the Department of Surgery, and Surgeon-in-Chief at The University of Chicago Medicine.
-Dr. Matthews will be presented with the Lifetime Achievement Award on Tuesday, February 7, 2023, at the 18th Annual Academic Surgical Congress (ASC) in Houston, Texas.
+The Society of University Surgeons (SUS) has awarded the 2023 SUS Lifetime Achievement Award to Timothy R. Billiar, MD, the George Vance Foster Professor and Chair, Department of Surgery, Associate Senior Vice Chancellor for Clinical Academics, University of Pittsburgh, Executive Vice President, and Chief Scientific Officer of University of Pittsburgh Medical Center (UPMC).
+Dr. Billiar will be presented with the Lifetime Achievement Award on Tuesday, February 6, 2024, at the 19th Annual Academic Surgical Congress (ASC) in Washington, DC.

 The Society of University Surgeons initiated the Lifetime Achievement Award (LTAA) in 2005.
 This award was designed to recognize individuals who have had a sustained career in academic surgery with contributions to surgical science.
 In addition, these individuals have demonstrated a commitment to the Society of University Surgeons, whereby they have participated in the Society even after superannuating to Senior Membership status.
 Their participation in the Society is evidenced by the attendance of the meetings yearly and active participation in discussion of papers, attendance of the banquets, society functions, and mentoring the next generation of leaders in the society.

 The Society of University Surgeons seeks to honor and recognize these individuals because of their embodiment of the principles of the Society.
 We seek to recognize these individuals to establish role models for younger generations of surgeons to honor and emulate their contributions to the science of surgery, and moreover to the Society of University Surgeons.